 Examples of Thermal Control in the Medical Industry

 Imaging equipment, such as CT scanners, requires extreme levels of temperature control.
 The sensors and components in these systems provide better results when operating at uniform temperatures to adjacent components.
-Most sensors operate on a duty cycle as the angle and orientation with respect to the patient changes.
-In many cases, the mounting plate nor metallic heat spreader are able to maintain adequate temperature uniformity across its length.
+Most sensors operate on a duty cycle as the angle and orientation with respect to the patient.
+In many cases, the mounting plate nor the metallic heat spreader are able to maintain adequate temperature uniformity across its length.
 ACT has designed and implemented heat pipes in imaging devices to enhance thermal conductivity while passively controlling temperature across the contact surface of the sensors.
 This not only provides better cooling and consistent operating temperatures but increases the image quality.

 Read more about ACT’s collaboration with GE Healthcare on CT Imaging Equipment

 Polymerise Chain Reaction (PCR) devices are used routinely in the medical industry to diagnose various imperfections within blood samples.
 These devices were used significantly during the COVID-19 pandemic to provide reliable testing and diagnosis.
 Thermal cycling is an important process in the operation of PCR and transient responsiveness is a key feature.
 Some of the most capable devices utilize specialized vapor chamber technology to achieve this rapid response.
 Vapor chambers can take point loads and rapidly spread the heat across a larger surface, allowing all sample wells of the PCR to rapidly cool or heat.

 Read more about ACT’s collaboration with Inheco on PCRs